 Is there anything ‘atypical’ about a proliferative breast growth

 A finding of ‘hyperplasia’, which means extensive new cell growth, is really the only one which would conceivably be related to breast cancer.
-It would depend on the nature of this hyperplasia; how much?, what do the cells look like?, what kinds of patterns and distributions do they exhibit?
+It would depend on the nature of this hyperplasia.
+How much?
+What do the cells look like?
+What kinds of patterns and distributions do they exhibit?

 The risk of breast cancer remains very low, even for atypical hyperplasia

 Atypical ductal hyperplasia (ADH) can be an early manifestation of breast cancer.
-However, it must be remembered that the absolute risk for developing breast cancer, even for atypical proliferative lesions is still very low.
-Over 80% of women who are diagnosed with atypical hyperplasia will never develop invasive breast cancer.
+However, it is important to remember that the absolute risk for developing breast cancer, even for atypical proliferative lesions, is still very low.
+Over 80% of women who have a diagnosis of atypical hyperplasia, will never develop invasive breast cancer.

-The type of fluid within the cysts and the amount of solid elements can be variable, which leads to sub-classifications of ‘simple cyst’, or ‘complicated cyst‘ and ‘complex cyst’.
+The type of fluid within the cysts and the amount of solid elements can be variable.
+This fluid/solid element leads to the sub-classifications of ‘simple cyst’, or ‘complicated cyst‘ and ‘complex cyst’.

 Different types of adenosis worth noting include a sclerosing adenosis ( hardening ) and microglandular adenosis (MGA).
 Other minor subtypes of breast adenosis include apocrine adenosis, adenomyoepithelial adenosis, and ‘blunt-duct’ adenosis.

 Another highly rare breast metaplasia is ‘clear cell metaplasia‘.
 It is named because certain morphological characteristics bare a similarity to clear cell breast carcinoma, although they are not related.
 (Metaplasia does not suggest carcinoma, unless there are significant atypical features)

 In this sense it is kind of a nondescript proliferative breast lesion.
-As is the case with ductal and lobular hyperplasia, epithelial hyperplasia may have ‘usual’ characteristics ( benign ) or ‘atypical’ characteristics, which are somewhat more suspicious of malignancy.
+As is the case with ductal and lobular hyperplasia, epithelial hyperplasia may have ‘usual’ characteristics ( benign ) or ‘atypical’ characteristics, that are somewhat more suspicious of malignancy.